 What activities do children get involved in on a school day?

 There is a balanced mix of teacher-led activities as well as enough free-play time to give our students opportunities to communicate and build on their language skills with their peers and make friends during their school day.
-We are strong believers that this approach supports children best with their communication and social skills as well as a dual way of thinking.
-A day in Kindergarten includes circle time (morning and reflection circle), art and crafts activities, free play, outdoor play, music and movement, snack time and story time.
+We’re strong believers that this approach supports children best with their communication and social skills as well as a dual way of thinking.
+A day in Kindergarten includes circle time (morning and reflection circle), art and crafts activities, free play, outdoor play, music and movement, and also snack time and story time.

 Besides the regular Kindergarten activities, our weekly timetable includes Language and Literary, Maths, Library, Music, Physical Education, Cooking, Science/STEAM, IT, Learning Support, German language support (GIS) and School Counsellor (PSED and Wellbeing).
-Throughout the school year we also celebrate festivals from Germany and Hong Kong.
+Throughout the school year, we also celebrate festivals from Germany and Hong Kong.

 What are some features of the campus?

-Located in Pok Fu Lam, the Kindergarten and Early Years Campus facilities include a fully-equipped gym, a library with a great variety of fiction and nonfiction books in German and English, a music room, a school hall and an outdoor playground.
+Located in Pok Fu Lam, the Kindergarten and Early Years Campus facilities include a fully-equipped gym, a library with a great variety of fiction and non-fiction books in German and English, a music room, a school hall and an outdoor playground.

 How can parents get involved or monitor how things are going?